If you’re a blues and rock fan, you’re likely to have stumbled upon a song that had a guitar tuned in Open G.

 Minor chords (Root, Minor 3rd, Perfect 5th) are quite similar to major chords in terms of fingerings.
 You only need to drop the third a semitone.

-You won’t be able to play them with a one finger barre shape anymore, since you’ll need to shift your fingers in order to hit that minor third.
+You won’t be able to play them with a one finger barre shape anymore, as you’ll need to shift your fingers in order to hit that minor third.

 Seventh, or dominant seventh chords, are composed of a root, major third, perfect fifth and a minor seventh.
 It comes from the 5th degree of the major scale.